Thrill Builders update

 • Result: $300,000 for 30% equity

-Founder of Thrill Builders, Guy Kitchell, enters an extra spooky set during Shark Tank Season 15 and starts off by describing himself as a serial thriller from Madison, Wisconsin.
-He goes on to share that his company has created some of the greatest attractions, for the biggest names in the industry.
+He goes on to share that his company has created some of the greatest attractions for the biggest names in the industry.

-From escape rooms to haunted attractions, special effects, animated props, and more, he claims that they’re the best in the biz.
+From escape rooms to haunted attractions, special effects, animated props, and more, he claims that they’re the best in the business.
 Because he loves Halloween, he wanted it to last more than one day a year.

-That’s why he’s building a 50,000-square-foot facility called Thrill Factory, an indoor entertainment center for adults and kids.
 It will include 12 activities, one of which will be Wizard’s Adventure, where kids will use magic wands to solve puzzles and explore an enchanted forest.

-There will also be interactive bowling games, haunted houses that let you blast animatronic monsters, and much more.
+There will also be interactive bowling games, haunted houses that let you blast animatronic monsters and much more.

-Guest shark, Jason Blum, CEO of Blumhouse Productions, which produces horror franchises, speaks up.
 He shares that his company has run a live event haunted house for many years, but they’re very difficult to make money at.

 Guy says that he’s only done one haunted house, which is called Wisconsin Scary Land, and also agrees that they don’t make very much money.

-With his haunted house, he had 68 actors which in turn, ate up most of their budget during the 11-night run.
-For this reason, he has decided to move into the facility model which proves to be financially successful.
+With his haunted house, he had 68 actors, which in turn, ate up most of their budget during the 11-night run.

-However, the buildout for their facility, which is in a mall, will cost around $7.2 million. $1.7 million of that has been raised, in cash.
+However, the buildout for their facility, which is in a mall, will cost around $7.2 million. $1.7 million of that has been raised in cash.
 Additionally, he has a loan for $5 million to cover the rest.

 He’s projecting to make $5.5 million within the first year, and then $10 million the next year.
 He plans to do this by offering birthday parties in addition to the games and attractions.